claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Integrated with **Microsoft Active Directory

 # Pricing
+## Saving Plan
+Savings Plans are a flexible pricing model that offer low prices on Amazon EC2, AWS Lambda, and AWS Fargate usage, in exchange for a commitment to a consistent amount of usage (measured in $/hour) for a 1 or 3 year term.
+#### Compute Savings Plans
+- Reduce your costs up to **66%.**
+- These plans automatically apply to EC2, Fargate or Lambda usage.
+- **Complete flexibility (you can change type, family, AZ ecc...)**
+- **Example**
+	- With Compute Savings Plans, you can change from C4 to M5 instances, shift a workload from EU (Ireland) to EU (London)
+	- Move a workload from EC2 to Fargate or Lambda at any time and automatically continue to pay the Savings Plans price.
+#### EC2 Instance Savings Plans
+- Reduce your costs up to **72%**
+- Give you the flexibility to change your usage between instances **but only within a family in that region.**
+- **Example**
+	- You can move from c5.xlarge running Windows to c5.2xlarge running Linux and automatically benefit from the Savings Plan prices.
 ## Cost allocation tag

 - As a best practice, reactivate your cost allocation tags when moving organizations.
 When an account moves to another organization as a member, previously activated cost allocation tags for that account lose their "active" status and need to be activated again by the new management account.
 - As a best practice, do not include sensitive information in tags.
 - Only a management account in an organization and single accounts that aren't members of an organization have access to the **cost allocation tags** manager in the Billing and Cost Management console.
 ## CostExplorer